cristianpjensen/pathfinding-visualizer/README.md

-# Pathfinding Visualizer
+# Pathfinding Visualiser

-This _python_ application visually - using [Tkinter](https://wiki.python.org/moin/TkInter) - shows how different algorithms solve the [shortest path problem](https://en.wikipedia.org/wiki/Shortest_path_problem), which is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.
-These algorithms are visualized in a grid (instead of a graph), where the weight of each edge is equal to 1.
+This _python_ application visually - using [Tkinter](https://wiki.python.org/moin/TkInter) - shows how different algorithms solve the [shortest path problem](https://en.wikipedia.org/wiki/Shortest_path_problem), which is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimised.
+These algorithms are visualised in a grid (instead of a graph), where the weight of each edge is equal to 1.

 ## GUI